Aria427/Blog/README.md

 `data/siteMetadata.js` - contains most of the site related information which should be modified for a user's need.

-`data/authors/default.md` - default author information (required).
-Additional authors can be added as files in `data/authors`.

 `data/headerNavLinks.js` - navigation links.

 `data/logo.svg` - replace with your own logo.